sgall17a/AS5600/README.md

 `The AS5600 is an easy to program magnetic rotary position sensor with a high-resolution 12-bit analog or PWM output.
 This contactless system measures the absolute angle of a diametric magnetized on-axis magnet. "`

-`This is a Micropython library for reading an AS5600 using I2C.
+This is a Micropython library for reading an AS5600 using I2C.
 It was developed on a Seeedstudio board and Raspberry Pi Pico.
 It should work with other MCU's running Micropython but I2C setup may differ on on other boards.
-It may work on circuit python but I have not tested this.`
+It may work on circuit python but I have not tested this.

-`The field names are taken from the data sheet.
+The field names are taken from the data sheet.
 All registers in the data sheet are implemented, as simple attributes of the AS5600 class.
-You will need to read the datasheet to use the library`.
+You will need to read the datasheet to use the library.

 ### HOW IT WORKS (Programming)